rsmacapinlac/pomodux/docs/README.md

 ---

 **Note**: This documentation structure supports the Pomodux development process while following industry best practices.
 The `backlog/` folder contains planning and requirements, while `releases/` contains historical records of what was delivered.

+**Last Updated:** 2025-01-27